taeesh1309/RoomateFinderApp/README.md

-To start the setup run the below commands-

-1.Install dependencies using yarn
-	yarn
-2.Import expo-cli
-	yarn global add expo-cli
-3.To install dubugger (not required for setup)
-	npm install -g react-devtools
-4.TO start the app
-	npx expo start
-5.To run in ios mode
-	i

 # Roommate Finder App

 This repository contains the source code for the Roommate Finder app, designed to help users find compatible roommates using a machine learning-based matching algorithm.